Create a culture that means business™

 Health and wellness

 A poor work-life balance can lead to a variety of problems.
-Not only can it hinder the health of your employees, it can create issues with engagement and productivity.
+Not only can it hinder the health of your employees, but it can also create issues with engagement and productivity.
 Employees who are burnt out won’t be able to perform well and can therefore hurt, rather than help your bottom line.
-In fact, 72% of employees stated that having more work benefits would increase their satisfaction.
+In fact, 72% of employees said that having more work benefits would increase their satisfaction.

 That’s why it’s imperative that you take their health and wellness seriously.
 By encouraging paid time off (PTO), embracing flex time, and promoting efficiency, you can help your employees achieve a healthy work-life balance that benefits everyone involved.
 You can also provide paid gym memberships and healthy snacks or lunches, which will help your team stay engaged, productive, and satisfied.